Get a Master's in Applied Aviation Safety

-Aviation accidents cost the airline industry invaluable human lives, millions of dollars and the loss of consumer confidence.
+Aviation accidents cost the airline industry invaluable human lives, millions of dollars, and the loss of consumer confidence.
 Applied aviation safety gives experts a process to go beyond uncovering the causes of accidents and rather focus on how to predict and prevent them.
-Graduates with a master's in aviation safety at Florida Tech focus on this - delving into safety policy, risk management, promotion of employee safety and other related topics.
+Graduates with a Master of Science in Administration in aviation safety at Florida Tech do just that—delving into safety policy, risk management, the promotion of employee safety, and other related topics.

 In fact, Florida Tech’s master’s in aviation safety degree is one of the leading university-based aviation programs in the country, training students in this important field and preparing future leaders with the expertise they need.
 Florida Tech is also among several elite universities selected to be part of the FAA Center of Excellence Partnership to Enhance General Aviation Safety, Accessibility and Sustainability to gain research funding to improve aviation safety.